The Off-licence Accord is a written agreement between key partners across the Western Bay of Plenty.

 Benefits for the community

-- Reduced access to alcohol for under-age and/or intoxicated persons
+- reduced access to alcohol for underage and intoxicated persons

-- Decreased costs associated with alcohol-related crime (assaults, drink driving, property damage, etc), providing health care (to those hurt as a result of alcohol-related incidents) and repairing damage to personal and public property
+- decreased costs associated with alcohol-related crime (assaults, drink driving, property damage, etc), providing health care to those hurt as a result of alcohol-related incidents.